-C. Establish a Stouffville GO TOD Corridor Committee to ensure integrated Transit Corridor TOD Planning is maintained:
+C. Establish a Stouffville GO TOD Corridor Stakeholder and Ratepayer Committee to ensure integrated Transit Corridor TOD Planning:

 - i.
-This is essential for creating efficient, safe, and sustainable transportation systems that serve the needs of the communities. - ii.
-This committee should consider a multidisciplinary approach that considers various factors including transportation, land use, urban design, economic development, job creation, and community engagement.
-Tri-Government Complete Destination TOD Corridor Political Steering Committee; and - iii.
+This is essential for creating efficient, safe, and sustainable transportation systems that serve the needs of the communities and the GTHA. - ii.
+The Tri-Government Political Steering committee adopts a multidisciplinary approach that considers various factors including transportation, land use, urban design, economic development, job creation, and community engagement. - iii.
 Conduct regular transparent committee meetings both in person and hybrid.

-Conclusion: Conducting a masterplan study for the Stouffville GO Transit corridor is crucial to meet the growing transportation needs of the 1.5 million people it serves.
+Conclusion: Conducting a masterplan study for the Stouffville GO Transit corridor is crucial to meet the growing transportation needs of the 1.5 million people it serves and the millions more expected to make the GTHA their home.
 By learning from successful transit systems, optimizing capacity, and exploring cost-effective solutions, we can enhance the efficiency, capacity, and overall performance of the corridor.
 This study will provide valuable insights and recommendations for future infrastructure upgrades, operational improvements, and station design modifications.